 Recently members of the hydronic industry have recognized that oxygen diffusion in rubber and plastic tubing can cause corrosion in heating systems (January 1994.
 P.1) This, unfortunately, was dismissed by leading U.S. pipe manufacturers for years as nothing more than unsuitable water conditions or mechanical system air leaks.

-This is not to fault American or Canadian manufactures.
+This is not to fault American or Canadian manufacturers.
 The Europeans went through the same learning curve we’re going through now.
 Once the Europeans recognized the problem, they reacted by introducing barrier pipes and rescued the radiant floor industry.

 There was a lot at stake.
 The hydronic market in Europe is about 12 times that of the U.S. and Canada.
 We also have a lot at stake.
 Our hydronic market is growing, we’re looking to increase our market share and radiant heating is a way to do it.
 But we must do it well!